RPG-Maker-Translation-Tools/rvpacker-txt-rs/README.md

 The same deprecated tool, written in Ruby, can be found in [rvpacker-txt repository](https://github.com/savannstm/rvpacker-txt).

-There's [a GUI](https://github.com/savannstm/rpgmtranslate), that allows you comfortably edit files.
+There's [a GUI](https://github.com/rpg-maker-translation-tools/rpgmtranslate), that allows you comfortably edit files.

-An underlying library for this CLI can be found [here](https://github.com/savannstm/rvpacker-txt-rs-lib).
+This CLI is written on top of [rvpacker-txt-rs-lib library](https://github.com/rpg-maker-translation-tools/rvpacker-txt-rs-lib).

+We also have blazingly fast [asset](https://github.com/rpg-maker-translation-tools/rpgm-asset-decrypter-rs) and [archive decrypter](https://github.com/rpg-maker-translation-tools/rpgm-archive-decrypter) CLIs, you can use those to decrypt/encrypt assets and archives.

+If you're not a fan of CLIs, you can use [a GUI](https://github.com/rpg-maker-translation-tools/rpgmdec) that combines asset and archives decrypters, it's very fast and light.

 ## The format of output files